-Exercise normal safety precautions.
+Exercise normal safety precautions in Namibia.
 Use common sense.
 Look out for suspicious behaviour.
 Monitor the news and other sources of information for changes to local conditions.

-- Take on roads.
+- Drive carefully.
 Tourists have been involved in single-vehicle accidents because of excessive speed and lack of familiarity with local road conditions.
 See

-- Australia has a Consulate in Windhoek, headed by an Honorary Consul, which provides limited consular assistance.
+- Australia has a Consulate in Windhoek, headed by an Honorary Consul.
+It provides limited consular services.
 The

 Australian High Commission in South Africa provides full consular assistance to Australians in Namibia.

 Travel smart for general advice for all travellers.

 You can visit Namibia for tourism purposes for up to 3 months a year without a visa.
 For other visits you'll need to get a visa in advance.

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the Consulate-General of Namibia in Sydney or visit the website of the Ministry of Home Affairs and Immigration for up-to-date visa and other travel information.